-- the facility charge and the charge for supplies and equipment; and - Physician services for radiologists, anesthesiologists and pathologists.
+- the facility charge and the charge for supplies and equipment; and - Physician services for radiologists, anesthesiologists and pathologists. - Genetic Testing ordered by a Physician which results in available medical treatment options following Genetic Counseling.

 Benefits for other Physician services are described in this section under Physician Fees for Surgical and Medical Services.